andreasgrv/sigmoid-bottleneck/README.md

-# Taming the Sigmoid Bottleneck: Provably Argmaxable Sparse Multi-Label Classification
+# Sparse Multi-Label Classification (spmlbl)

-Herein we provide the code to reproduce our results for the paper.
+Herein we provide the code to reproduce our results for the paper:

+> Taming the Sigmoid Bottleneck: Provably Argmaxable Sparse Multi-Label Classification

 # Installation